fantonangeli/kie-scripts/README.md

 build-kie-package -d -s                                                 From a package directory, builds and start the current package
 build-kie-package vscode-extension-serverless-workflow-editor -d        From any package directory, builds the specified package
 build-kie-package serverless-workflow-language-service -d               From any package directory, builds the specified package.

+### **bookmarklets**

+A collection of useful bookmarklets for Firefox and Chrome.

+- **Copy Branch Name.js**: If run from a Jira issue, generate a branch name for the current issue using the kebab case.
+- **Copy Jira Title.js**: If run from a Jira issue, copies the issue's title.
+- **Copy PR Description.js**: If run from a Jira issue, copies the markdown formatted issue description ready to be pasted in a pull request.